pointbazaar/espl1000/README.md

 This Project will probably only work with Linux.

 0. install gcc, make
-1. install maven, openjdk >= 14
-2. try compiling some sample program
+1. try compiling some sample program

 ## Simplicity

 - [x] **hackable to the core**.
 Make it your own.
-Everything in this Lang is created with extendability and modularity in Mind.
-The Compiler is composed of many small programs, written in different language, which communicate via easy-to-understand file formats and protocols.
-No Dependencies other than the Respective Standard Libraries will be required in the future.
+Everything in SmallDragon is created with extendability and modularity in Mind.
+The Transpiler is composed of many small programs, written in different language, which communicate via easy-to-understand file formats and protocols.
 - [x] **no macros** (no preprocessor needed, easier to read and understand code)
 - [x] **no backwards compatibility** (the language will change whenever a feature gets added / removed from the language.
 Little consideration will be given to existing code. )
 - [x] **no void**.
 Every subroutine returns a value
 - [x] **strict evaluation** .
-Dragon has no laziness, for simplicity and performance reasons.
+SmallDragon has no laziness, for simplicity and performance reasons.
 - [x] no user defined prefix , infix or suffix operators.
 This simplifies the parser.
 - [x] this is **not a self hosting compiler**. this is for stability reasons. also, other languages are great too. i think it's a bit narcissitic to have a self-hosting compiler.
 - [x] no aliasing of anything in general. this improves readability.
 - [x] no need to declare a namespace. the filename is the name of the namespace. subroutine and struct declarations are at the first level of indentation.
 - [ ] simple syntax. access modifiers (public, private, ...) and such can be defined (might be implemented later) in a .dg.json file.
 So don't need to build a parser for that, can just use a simple json parser.
 The .dg.json file can also be used to list usages of other modules "imports" and such, but also usages of 'extern' functions from assembly or c or anything really.
 It is meant for any bigger project which benefits from a more structured programming approach, where visibilites of subroutines, structs and moules actually makes sense.
-But the .dg.json file is optional and does not obstruct the simplicity of the .dg file.

 ## Safety Goals

 - [ ] **linear/affine types** to manage deallocations without a garbage collector and without manual memory management (like in rust) to get memory safety
-- [x] **no null/undefined/NULL/...**
+- [ ] **no null/undefined/NULL/...**
 - [ ] **termination proof for suitably written programs/functions**
   - there shall be control structures which allow stuff to execute for a long time, like for web servers, command prompt loops, game loops and such, but at some point in the future it must terminate.
 This property is important to me.
   - once termination proofs for suitably written programs are in the compiler, the next interesting property in that direction would be proving that it terminates in a specified timeframe (assumed unlimited memory, a given cpu clock speed, and some details)